nray-scanner/website/content/introduction/_index.md

   - DNS zone transfer planned.
 - Output
   - An event stream encoded as JSON data allows to search and use the results while the scan is still running.
-  - Native elasticsearch integration: Scan results are stored in your elasticsearch cluster as they arive.
+  - Native elasticsearch integration: Scan results are stored in your elasticsearch cluster as they arrive.
 Easily search and analyze the results of your network scans to gain valuable high-level insights.
   - Splunk and metasploit planned.
 - Modularity: Want to integrate your CMDB or network inventory to nray?
 You prefer .csv output because it opens in Excel?
 Target selection and event processing is built in a modular way, therefore it should not be too hard for you to adapt nray to your requirements.